hstalker/dotfiles/README.md

 made considerably simpler, alas the world isn't so simple.

 ## Future Goals
-* Add & grow emacs configuration - It's never a good move to try and solve everything from the get-go, so emacs will likely grow from a fairly minimal base configuration into something abiding by the philosophy set out in this repository.
-* Move to NixOS on all my systems, whilst maintaining near full stowability of dotfiles to non-Nix systems.
+* Move Emacs to selectrum/prescient/consult/embark/marginalia/bufler/lsp.
+* Move Emacs config to support more advanced packaging functionality such as layered lockfiles (core + overrides), package disabling etc.
+* Try to move Vim plug usage to support an automated lockfile mechanism for pinning.
 * Add WM/DE/rofi configuration.
+* Consider move to NixOS on all my systems, whilst maintaining near full stowability of dotfiles to non-Nix systems.

 ## Prerequisites
 * Git (to clone this repo somewhere local).